 The Skinny on Jackfruit

-Jackfruit is “a handsome tree” of the mulberry family (Moraceae).
-Jackfruit is monoecious, having both male and female leaves on the same plant.
+Jackfruit grows on a jack tree (also, jak tree), which is is “a handsome tree” of the mulberry family (Moraceae).
+Jack trees are monoecious, having both male and female leaves on the same plant.

-When ripe, the external fruit omits a malodorous scent similar to decayed onions… ew!
+When ripe, the external fruit omits a malodorous scent similar to decayed onions.

 Jackfruit is the national fruit of Bangladesh.

-With proper care and attention a Jackfruit tree can produce fruit for up to one-hundred years!
+With proper care and attention a jack tree will produce fruit for up to one-hundred years.

 Jackfruit is believed to be a source of healing as the entire fruit is used in variety of means to combat everything from topical wounds to fever and asthma.